 You can choose colour-themed wildflower seed mixes, or mixes designed for wildlife.
-Look for varieties that include some meadow grasses too.
-Here is how to create a wildflower meadow.
+Look for varieties that include some meadow grasses too, which will give a great wildflower meadow effect.

 Alternatively, let your existing lawn grow out and add plug plants into the mix.
 Mow a path through the middle for access and you have a striking informal garden that the pollinators will love.

 These seed mixes are ideal if you don’t want to get rid of grass entirely.
 They use hardy, slow-growing ryegrass and fescue that will only need mowing once a month or less.

 They are widely available in America and slowly making an appearance in Britain.
 Eco lawns are perfect if you still want to have grass, especially if you want a hardy lawn that kids can play on.